Covenant-Christian-School/covenant-tools4schools/README.md

 This project is owned by **The Anglican Schools Corporation (TASC)**.
 The author and maintainer of the codebase is Julian Ridden, Head of AI at TASC.

-## Ownership
+## Maintenance & Support

-This codebase is provided as-is and comes with no form of support or maintenance responsibilities from **The Anglican Schools Corporation (TASC)**.
+This codebase is provided as-is and comes with no form of support or maintenance responsibilities from The Anglican Schools Corporation (TASC).

 ---
 *Copyright © 2024–2026 The Anglican Schools Corporation.
 Released under the PolyForm Noncommercial License 1.0.0 — see [LICENSE](LICENSE).*